Robin-Hoodie/gatsby-plugin-babel-plugin-typescript-to-proptypes/README.md

 }
 ```

+Once you've configured this plugin, you're free to delete any `propTypes` that you might already have defined in your code.

 You might want to set the `disable` option depending on the environment you're running gatsby in, as most people don't need `propTypes` in production builds.
 Gatsby will set the env variable `NODE_ENV` to `development` or `production` for the `gatsby develop` and `gatsby build` commands respectively,
 which means a good way to configure the `disable` option would be as follows: